ui/stamps-api-docs/source/customer_api.rst

-token         Yes         Authentication string user          Yes         A string indicating customer's email, Member ID, mobile number or primary key ID level         Yes         A level numerical value
+token         Yes         Authentication string user          Yes         A string indicating customer's email, Member ID, mobile number or primary key ID level         Yes         A level numerical value upgrade_only  No          A boolean value, default to false.
+If set to true, ``level`` must be higher than user's current level
 ============= =========== =========================

 Example of API call request using cURL: